mtlehmicke/The-Tech-Academy-Coding-Projects/Live Project - The SpaceBar/README.md

-# Live Project - The SpaceBar
+# Internship Live Project - The SpaceBar
 ## Introduction
 During my time at The Tech Academy, I worked with a team on two occasions, both with a different project.
 The first project entailed developing an interactive Django based site for researching things about space, called the SpaceBar.
 It used APIs from NASA and other sources, web scraping from sites like Wikipedia, and packages like BeautifulSoup, Pandas, and Selenium.
 During the two week sprint I worked as a Front End developer, focusing on the website's appearance and interactive features.